Rogue ransomware removal instructions

 Based on Hidden Tear, Rogue ransomware was discovered by GrujaRS.
-As a rule, software of this type encrypts files (makes them inaccessible), renames them and creates and/or display a ransom note (or multiple notes).
-Rogue renames encrypted files by appending the ".rogue" extension to their filenames, for example, it renames "1.jpg" to "1.jpg.rogue", "2.jpg" to "2.jpg.rogue", and so on.
-Also, it changes victim's desktop wallpaper to a ransom note and creates another note, a text file named "READ_IT.txt".
+This software encrypts files (rendering them inaccessible), renames them and creates and/or displays ransom messages.
+Rogue renames encrypted files by appending the ".rogue" extension to filenames.
+For example, it renames "1.jpg" to "1.jpg.rogue", "2.jpg" to "2.jpg.rogue", and so on.
+It also changes the victim's desktop wallpaper to display a ransom message and creates another message within a text file named "READ_IT.txt".

-Both ransom notes ("READ_IT.txt" file and desktop wallpaper) have four website addresses in them.
-Those addresses open pages that contain instructions on how to pay a ransom.
-As explained in them, victims have to send 0.05 of Bitcoin to the provided Bitcoin address (wallet), click the "payment" and then "Payment Received" buttons.
-This should start downloading a decryption tool which supposed to decrypt files encrypted by Rogue ransomware.
-However, it is common that victims who pay cyber criminals get scammed.
-They do not receive any decryption tool even after a payment.
-Therefore, ransomware developers should bot be trusted.
-Unluckily, most ransomware-type programs make sure that victims could not decrypt encrypted files without tools that can be purchased only from cyber criminals who designed ransomware.
-In most cases the only way to recover files without losing any money and risking to get scammed is to restore them from a backup.
-Also, it is recommended to uninstall ransomware from the infected operating as soon as possible because that prevents it from causing any possible further encryptions.
-Although, encrypted files remain inaccessible even after its uninstallation.
+Both ransom messages ("READ_IT.txt" file and desktop wallpaper) contain four website addresses.
+These addresses open web pages that contain instructions about how to pay the ransom.
+Victims are urged to send 0.05 Bitcoin to the Bitcoin address (wallet) provided, and to click the "payment" and then "Payment Received" buttons.
+This should supposedly download a decryption tool designed to decrypt files compromised by Rogue ransomware, however, victims who pay cyber criminals are commonly scammed.
+They do not receive any decryption tools, even after payment.
+Therefore, ransomware developers should never be trusted.
+Unfortunately, most ransomware-type programs ensure that victims cannot decrypt their files without specific tools that can be purchased only from the cyber criminals who designed the ransomware.
+In most cases, the only way to recover files without losing any money and risking being scammed is to restore them from a backup.
+You are advised to uninstall ransomware from the infected operating immediately - this will prevent it from causing any possible further encryption, however, encrypted files remain inaccessible even after removal.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are many ransomware-type programs that are similar to Rogue.
-A couple of examples are Serpom, NEPHILIM and NEMTY REVENUE 3.1.
-In most cases they are designed to lock files by encrypting them and create (and/or display) a ransom note or multiple notes.
-The main and most common differences are price of decryption tool and/or key and cryptographic algorithm (symmetric or asymmetric) that ransomware users to encrypt files.
-Unfortunately, cyber criminals behind ransomware often are the only ones who can provide tools that can decrypt files encrypted by their ransomware.
-In other words, it impossible to decrypt files for free unless ransomware is not finished (has some bugs, flaws etc.).
-That is why it is important to always have data backed up and keep it stored on some remote server (like Cloud) or unplugged storage device.
+There are many ransomware-type programs similar to Rogue.
+Some examples are Serpom, NEPHILIM and NEMTY REVENUE 3.1.
+In most cases, they lock files by encryption and create/display ransom messages.
+Common differences are cost of decryption tool/key and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to encrypt files.
+Unfortunately, only the cyber criminals behind ransomware can provide tools to decrypt files compromised by their ransomware.
+Therefore, it impossible to decrypt files free of charge, unless ransomware is not finished (contains bugs, flaws etc.).
+Therefore, have data backed up on a remote server (such as Cloud) or unplugged storage device.

 How did ransomware infect my computer?